Ludwig Lemmer: Career

-By 1915, Lemmer was already serving with the 19th infantry batallion (Jägerbataillon) in the Imperial German Army.
+By 1915, Lemmer was already serving with the 19th infantry battalion (Jägerbataillon) in the Imperial German Army.
 Following World War I, he became a city planning officer in Remscheid (1921-1933) but was removed from his post by the Nazi Party.
 He was called up to the Wehrmacht during World War II and saw service in White Russia, France, Sweden, Poland, and Norway in 1941 and 1942.
 He was posted in Smolensk in 1942 and 1943; in France as part of the 21st Fortress Engineering Staff in 1944; and in Bergheim with the 19th Fortress Engineer Command in late 1944.
 He was captured by the British Army and spent the rest of the war as a prisoner of war.
 He was released on 29 June 1945.

 Between 1951 and 1955, he taught architecture at Berlin University of the Arts.
 During this time, he was the Senate of Berlin's Director of Build.
 In 1958, he and his family returned to Remscheid.